Who Are the ‘Antifa’?

 them with tanks.

-Antifa members are definitely left of center, but are not socialist per se: A cursory look at its website, “It’s Going Down,” reveals its prevailing ideology is Anarchist in its varying forms.
-This is a very important distinction when it comes to relying on government to enforce civility and fair play.
-Anarchists have no use for government.
+Antifa members are definitely left of center, but are not socialist in the traditional sense: A cursory look at its website, “It’s Going Down,” reveals an important distinction when it comes to relying on government to enforce civility and fair play.
+Unlike socialists, Antifa has no use for government.

 The Aug.
-12 “Unite the Right” clash in Charlottesville, VA, is the latest example of Antifa’s mission and tactics.
+12, 2017, “Unite the Right” clash in Charlottesville, VA, remains the perfect example of Antifa’s mission and tactics.
 White supremacists of all stripes gathered in this Virginia college town of 46,000 to protest the removal of a statue of Confederate general Robert E. Lee.
 They lit torches and recited the old Nazi meme, “Blood and Soil.”

 Counter-demonstrators gathered and protested.
 By early afternoon, a speeding car rammed into a group of anti-racist protesters, killing 32-year-old Heather Heyer.
 According to Mother Jones, Antifa formed a security perimeter around the anti-fascist demonstrators.